Jonathan2251/lbd/source/about.rst

   Code generation and execution flow

-The upper half of :num:`Figure #about-f1` is the work flow and software package of a computer program be generated and executed.
+The upper half of :numref:`about-f1` is the work flow and software package of a computer program be generated and executed.
 IR stands for Intermediate Representation.
 The lower half is this book's work flow and software package of the toolchain